kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 This project works with the representation of a low level machine in 1 bit.
 The levels of organization of the computer system are presented from the electronic and digital logic to the user.

-The **.ino** code available in this repository simulates the operation of an **ALU (arithmetic logic unit)** with 4 operations: e, not B, or sum and use of the "S" output result of the operation performed by the ALU to print on the 7-segment Display .
+The **.ino** code available in this repository simulates the operation of an **ALU (arithmetic logic unit)** with 4 operations: AND (&&), NOT B (~B), OR (|) or Add (A+B) and use of the output result of the operation performed by the ALU (call this output "S") to print on the 7-segment Display.
 Through the Karnaugh map, we can use the "S" output and perform Boolean operations to activate or deactivate each segment of the display.

 # [Binary/hexadecimal decoder using 7-segment display and Arduino (video in Brazilian Portuguese)](https://www.youtube.com/watch?v=uicrqOhSp2Q)

 This video shows a code used as a base in to do the functions of converting bits into a hexadecimal output.
-This project used as a basis the construction of the prototype shown in the link and the working knowledge of an ALU and low-level machines, through **computer organization** classes of the curricular component of the **Computer Science course**.
+This project used as a basis the construction of the prototype shown in the link, working knowledge of an ALU and low-level machines, through **computer organization** classes of the curricular component of the **Computer Science** course.

 # Concepts and Tables